 Inspect- Cracks can occur for a number of reasons.
 To repair cracks and handle the actual reason of cracks to develop, you’ll need to greatly inspect your house’s foundation.
 In most cases, you will able to detect the origin of the fractures.
 The most typical cause for all these cracks to grow is because of the settling of the soil.
 Another common cause is the development of excessive moisture around the base.
 If the crack is small, it is simple to fix it with DIY methods.
 However, if the crack is very large, call in an expert for evaluation.

 You can use a hammer and a chisel to widen the fracture and undercut the fracture edges.
 Following this, rinse the crack with water using a garden hose and pat the area dry using a towel.

 Repairing Thin Cracks- There are many patching compounds available in the market, which you can apply with a paintbrush.
 You can also spot the crack using a cement mixture.
 Pack the mix firmly into the crack and then level it with a finishing trowel.
 After about an hour, examine the surface in circular movement by means of a float or a trowel.
 This can help it in blending with the surrounding surface.

 Repairing Larger Cracks- These can be repaired using Polyurethane, silicone or latex concrete caulk.
 They may also be filled with hydraulic cement.
 However, it’s always a good idea to choose the help of an expert.

-Sealing the Walls- Following the crack and filled and dried, use waterproof sealant into the foundation walls.
+Sealing the Walls- Following the crack, use waterproof sealant into the foundation walls.
 This will help in preventing water infiltration.